Water supply and sanitation in Syria: Water quality

 All major cities - with the exception of Aleppo – and all rural distribution networks in the rural areas are supplied with water from springs and groundwater.
-Major water treatment facilities exist only for the domestic water supply system for Aleppo, which is provided with water from Lake Assad.
+Major water treatment facilities exist only for the domestic water supply system for Aleppo, which is provided with water from Euphrates Lake.

 Water resources

 Most of the domestic water in Syria is supplied by groundwater, wells and springs.
-One exception is Aleppo city, which receives water for domestic use by pipelines from the Assad reservoir.
+One exception is Aleppo city, which receives water for domestic use by pipelines from the Euphrates reservoir.
 However, the city of Homs is supplied with surface water from the Orontes River through a pipeline from Lake Homs.

 Wastewater management

 In 2002, total wastewater produced in Syria was estimated at 1,364 million m^{3}.
 Of this total 550 million m^{3} (40%) was treated in the cities of Damascus, Aleppo, Homs and Salamiyah.
 All treated wastewater is reused for irrigation.

 In October 2009, the Ministry of Public Works and Housing announced a plan to develop Syria’s wastewater infrastructure.
 The plan involves the construction of 180 new wastewater treatment plants across the country.
 Two plants are in the foreground: one located in Jaramanah and the other serving the southern city of As Suwayda.
 The procurement of the two plants has been assigned to Syrian-Qatari Holding Company (SQHC).
 SQH had planned to seek potential strategic partners through competitive tenders before February 2010.
 To increase the attractiveness of the project the Syrian Ministry of Finance has pledged to provide a sovereign guarantee for the agreements that will be signed with the partners.
 The two new plants would allow reusing treated effluent for agricultural irrigation, an established practice in Syria.
 However, as of December 2010 the projects were delayed after SQH failed to reach a financial agreement with the government.
 Also, a law on public-private partnerships that would have been the legal basis for the Build-Operate Transfer (BOT) projects was delayed.